Answer a few simple questions to make your document in minutes

 Liability Waiver, Waiver of Liability, Waiver, Release of Liability Form, Release Forms (liability, not claims)

-To make this form using Rocket Lawyer you just fill in a few answers in the document builder and then the form is created for you.
-Using your Rocket Lawyer account, you can edit, save and share the document online.
+To make a customized Release of Liability form using Rocket Lawyer you just fill in a few answers in the document builder and then the form is created for you.
+The Release of Liability template is highly customizable, and you can edit, save and share the document online using your Rocket Lawyer account.
 It can also easily be printed or downloaded.
 To make your document, you just need to enter the following information:

 A wide range of businesses use Release of Liability Forms most commonly those that involve a physical activity, but other companies use them as well.